pablosnt/rekono-cli/README.md

 ## Configuration

-You can use the following environment variables to configure the Rekono CLI:

-- `REKONO_TOKEN`: API token for Rekono API authentication
+You can use the `REKONO_TOKEN` environment variable to configure the API token for Rekono authentication.

 ## Support